Table of Contents

 To avoid errors and fraud, a business may implement checks and balances, like:

-Accounts Payable Automation
+Take Control of Your Accounts Payable with Automation

-Such issues result in a high rate of cost per invoice metric.
+The accounting process is highly subject to human error, especially during manual data entry.
+Paper invoices also cause problems because these documents can get lost or duplicated.
+Such issues result in a high cost-per-invoice metric.
 That’s why companies are turning to accounts payable automation to streamline AP business processes.

 Tipalti is accounting software that can help a business of any size implement AP automation.
 The system enhances the AP process and provides services like: